mars-planet/mars_city/servers/habitat_monitor/doc/sad.rst

 Use Case View (functional requirements)
 ---------------------------------------

 The goal of this project is to build a service that allows the central monitoring of the entire habitat.
-A GUI will request the data from the databaseusing the PANIC API, summarize it and present it to an overseer in a way that allows him/her to detect problems at a glance.
-The iterface will also monitor the data on a timely basis and set and raise alarms if and when required.
+A GUI will request the data from the database using the :term:`PANIC` :term:`API`, summarize it and present it to an overseer in a way that allows him/her to detect problems at a glance.

-Additionally, it will be investigated what biometrics devices could be used in VR-simulations to monitor the crew participating in it.
-For selected devices a Tango server will be developed, from which then the collector will also gather data.

-Request for biometric data
+Request for sensor data
 ++++++++++++++++++++++++++
 The Client requests a Network Device Server for the sensor data of the last T seconds.

 .. image:: images/snesordata.jpg

 Actors
 ~~~~~~
-Client: a TANGO client that makes the request.
+Client: Habitat Monitoring :term:`GUI`.
 Server: the Device TANGO server.

 Priority